5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 # Boot arguments explained
 Incomplete list of commonly used (and rather uncommon) boot-args and device properties that can be injected by boot managers such as OpenCore and Clover.
 These are not simply copied and pasted from their respective repositories; I tried to provide additional information about where I could gather it.
-I also used tables instead of lists to separate boot-args, properties and descriptions more clearly.
+I also used tables instead of lists to separate boot-args, properties and descriptions more clearly, which makes it easier to copy entries and identify additional parameters associated with a boot-arg/property (such as switches and bitmasks).

 **TABLE of CONTENTS**